weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 PARTITIONS OF UNITY
-10.8 Theorem Suppose K is a compact subset of R", and {V,} is an open cover of K. Then there exist functions yy, ..., ys € €(R") such that
+10.8 Theorem Suppose K is a compact subset of R", and {V,} is an open cover of K. Then there exist functions yy, ..., ys  \in   \in (R") such that

 (a) 0<y,<1for1<i<s;